 For Schaeffer, excellence in one's calling—whether art or politics or business or construction—was as much a spiritual duty and privilege as prayer or evangelism.
 It is fitting, then, that St. Paul's Fine Arts Building should be named Schaeffer Hall.
 Here, as students study and make art, they experience the dominion of Christ over their creative lives.

 Kuyper embodied a rare combination of deep thought and effectual action.
 He was a natural leader, gifted at translating visionary ideas into on-the-ground realities.
-His thought and work had a big influence on Francis Schaeffer and many others who are committed to thinking through the cultural ramifications of God's truth.
+His thought and work greatly influenced Francis Schaeffer and many others who are committed to thinking through the cultural ramifications of God's truth.